maxgallo/dazn-tube-talk/presentation.md

 - Optimise JavaScript files
 - Optimise Html and CSS as well.
 - Pack the optimised files and upload them to S3
-- This code is now ready to be used

 ---